fisyher/gitadora-customs/README.md

 If you want to run the whole toolkit, then install the required packages using `python -m pip install -r requirements.txt`

+You will need Git installed to install the requirements for the full toolkit.
+This is due to the code that automatically turns Japanese titles into romaji during package creation.
+You may also need to install `six` and `semidbm` manually through pip.

 # Tools

 ## eamxml.py